iamqiss/Pixelle/messenger/foreign/csharp/README.md

 It is worth noting that every method (except `PollMessagesAsync`) will throw an `InvalidResponseException` when encountering an error.

-If you register `IIggyClient` in a dependency injection container, you will have access to interfaces that encapsulate smaller parts of the system `IIggyStream` `IIggyTopic` `IIggyPublisher` `IIggyConsumer` `IIggyConsumerGroup` `IIggyOffset`
+If you register `IMessengerClient` in a dependency injection container, you will have access to interfaces that encapsulate smaller parts of the system `IMessengerStream` `IMessengerTopic` `IMessengerPublisher` `IMessengerConsumer` `IMessengerConsumerGroup` `IMessengerOffset` `IMessengerPartition` `IMessengerUsers` `IMessengerUtils`
-`IIggyPartition` `IIggyUsers` `IIggyUtils`

-For more information about how Iggy works check its [documentation](https://iggy.apache.org/docs/)
+For more information about how Messenger works check its [documentation](https://messenger.apache.org/docs/)

 ## Producer / Consumer Sample

-To run the samples, first get [Iggy](https://github.com/apache/iggy), Run the server with `cargo run --bin iggy-server`, then get the SDK, cd into `Iggy_SDK` and run following commands: `dotnet run -c Release --project Iggy_Sample_Producer` for producer, `dotnet run -c Release --project Iggy_Sample_Consumer` for consumer.
+To run the samples, first get [Messenger](https://github.com/apache/messenger), Run the server with `cargo run --bin messenger-server`, then get the SDK, cd into `Messenger_SDK` and run following commands: `dotnet run -c Release --project Messenger_Sample_Producer` for producer, `dotnet run -c Release --project Messenger_Sample_Consumer` for consumer.

 ## TODO